 - people are declared incompetent for declaring emergencies

-- there is always a commercial pressure and you find it difficult to avoid
+- there is always commercial pressure and you find it difficult to avoid

-- Declaring emergency lead to a lot of paperwork
+- Declaring an emergency lead to a lot of paperwork

 So what is a category X company?
-It is a company who has theory X managers.
+It is a company that has theory X managers.

 Managers with style X think that

 - People are lazy, do not wish to work.

 - People need to be nudged, pushed consistently to have them work